 Good old Microsoft Excel

-The sad truth is that most SAP translations are probably entered into Microsoft Excel spreadsheets, in a two column table with the texts exported from the SAP system on the left and the translations on the right.
+The sad truth is that most translations for SAP texts are probably entered into Microsoft Excel spreadsheets, in a two column table with the texts exported from the SAP system on the left and the translations on the right.
 It’s easy to see why: spreadsheets are everywhere, and everybody knows how to use them, and many use them to do things they were never intended for.
 Translation is one of those things.

 For translation of a few hundred lines, working in Excel can be a workable solution, but it does not scale well beyond that.
 Performance is an issue for bigger spreadsheets, and so are the reserved characters like the equal sign that can cause trouble, but that’s not even the most important issue.
 Translators generally have two main concerns, they want to work efficiently by reusing translations they or other translators have entered before, and they want context for the texts they are asked to translate in order to make a knowledgable decision on what to enter when there is more than one possible translation.
 Microsoft Excel offers neither of these things, but most other solutions do.